Pay Off Mortgage or Invest?

 If you were to make extra monthly payments of $500 on your mortgage for 10 years with a 3.25% interest rate, it would produce interest rate savings (otherwise defined as return) of $10,786.
 Now if this $500 per month was invested and received a return of 7%, your 10-year return would presumably amount to $26,542.
 This investing scenario creates a $15,750 difference.
 The longer time periods the monthly payments are made and/or the larger the monthly investment, the larger this difference becomes.

 Given the above information, investing before paying off debt isn’t for everyone.
-In many cases in which investing clearly made more sense from a mathematical perspective, we have recommended paying off a mortgage or unsecured debt based on risk tolerance and the individual’s comfortability with debt.
+Most times in which investing made more sense from a mathematical perspective, we have recommended paying off a mortgage or unsecured debt based on risk tolerance and the individual’s comfortability with debt.
 If you would like to know how this might apply in your personal circumstances, we would be happy to help.